Medipass Solutions Pty Ltd

 How we use the personal information we collect about you depends on your relationship with us.
 In general, the personal information provided to us is used for such purposes as:

-Medipass may use your personal information including your provider number, practice location, modality and other personal information for the purposes of verifying your identify, ensuring that you are approved and eligible to access an Insurer’s scheme and to raise claims on behalf of Practitioners.
+Medipass may use your personal information for the purposes of verifying your identify, ensuring that you are approved and eligible to access an Insurer’s scheme and to raise claims on your behalf.